-the re Always check that the OSD appears when the OSD key on the remote control is pressed.
+Always check that the OSD appears when the OSD key on the remote control is pressed.
 This indicates that the LCD projector is receiving signals from the remote control.
-SYMPTON N SOLUTION LCD projector Check if the mains cable is attached properly.

-does not work Check in the mains cable is attached property.
-Check that the Power switch at the mains inlet is ON.
-Toggle the ON/OFF button on the remote control.
+SYMPTOM SOLUTION LCD projector does not work Check if the mains cable is attached properly.
+Check that the Power switch at mains inlet is ON.
 Is the LCD projector fuse, located in the fuse holder, blown?
 (See Maintenance for the replacement procedure.)
-The projected image is completely black Check that the Power switch at the mains inlet is ON.
-The unit may have overheated due to the ventilation slots being covered while the projector was in use.
-Also ensure that the ambient temperature is within spec.
+Check that the voltage selector is correctly set.
+If you are using the projector from a power strip check that this has been switched on.
+The projected image is completely black The ON/OFF setting may be OFF.
+Press ON/OFF again to resume operation.
+Check that the Power switch at mains inlet is ON.
+The unit may have overheated due to the ventilation slats being covered while the projector was in use.
+Also ensure that the ambient temperature is within the recommended range.
 Check the air inlet filter, as it may need vacuuming (see Maintenance).
 Wait until the unit has completely cooled down before using again.
-The projected image is too dark or too light.
-Adjust the CONTRAST and BRIGHTNESS settings.
+Try to switch to another source to see if it gives an image.
+The projected image is on the logo or blue for neutral version.
+The projected image is too No source is connected.
+Connect to the source you want to use.
+Adjust the CONTRAST and BRIGHTNESS dark or too bright.
 Press RESET, which will remove the predetermined settings for the current source, and make the set-up adjustments again.
-FixYourD SCO THE TR Some colors are unstable or flickering unt-Merce usted source Check first that there are no loose cable connections.
-You can try to adjust the image quality with the CONTRAST and BRIGHTNESS keys.
-Try to improve the tuning using the TUNE key.